 My wife has just gotten a new Toshiba laptop w/ Win 7 and I was wondering how the rest of yous guys feel about this subject.

 I have installed Avast anti virus , Super Anti Spyware, and Zone Alarm as I usually do.

 The Nation which forgets it's defenders will itself be forgotten

 You cannot make peace with dictators.
 You have to destroy them–wipe them out!

 I've always installed updates and SP's on MANY computers for MANY years and have only had maybe two problems.
 One of those was a mobo chipset driver that showed up for ALL computers for all people and made a big mess for a short peiod of time....

-Then you factor in the MILLIONS of other people that don't know what updates are but get them automaticaly installed and 99.99999% of the time without issues.The propeller is just a big fan in front of the plane used to keep the pilot cool.
-When it stops, you can actually watch the pilot start sweating.
+Then you factor in the MILLIONS of other people that don't know what updates are but get them automaticaly installed and 99.99999% of the time without issues."If you can keep your head and remain calm when all those about you are panicking...perhaps you don't fully understand the situation!"

 December 4th, 2011, 05:50 PM #3